-Report Purpose Accounts Shows the sum of unpaid invoices (per customer Receivable and per periods of 0-30, 31-60, 61-90 and >90 with Aging days).
+Report Purpose Accounts Shows the sum of unpaid customer invoices Receivable (accounts receivable) broken down by date ranges with Aging of 0-30, 31-60, 61-90 and >90 days.
+Administrators can obtain accounts receivable figures as of the moment of report generation or as of any date in the past.
 Accumulated Shows the accumulated costs of a service for a Costs by specific vendor, grouped by destination.
 Destinations CDRs for all Sub- Provides information about CDRs produced for all customers of a subcustomers of a reseller within a certain period.
-Reseller - With this report, administrators have comprehensive information about charges applied to all reseller's subcustomers in one place.
+Reseller With this report, administrators have comprehensive information about charges applied to all reseller's subcustomers in one place.
 Resellers, in turn, may use this report for billing purposes.
 For example, they can process the output file using a third-party accounting system for generating invoices or various statistical reports.
-Charges Summary Allows you to obtain a monthly report about a specific reseller's customers and their charged amounts in the form of a single list (.csv file format).
+Charges Summary Allows you to obtain a monthly report about a Charges Summary specific reseller's customers and their charged amounts in the form of a single list (.csv file format).
 This is convenient for subsequent computer processing (typically by a Reseller).
 Its main purpose is to free the Reseller from having to conduct endless customer searches.
 Cost / Revenue Provides a detailed information about the Statistics profitability of specific customer and vendors.
 Also shows ASR, ALOC, cost and other parameters for any given period of time.
 Cost / Revenue Similar to the above, but this allows you to group Statistics data using the customer name and account billing Advanced mode or show details for a specific customer site.
 It also shows additional customer information (e.g. tax codes, contract numbers, etc.) and allows that to be used for grouping the data in the report.

-Customer Provides information about the number of Completed successful and failed calls made over any specified Summary period of time, their total duration and the amount , charged to customers for them (in the base currency of the virtual billing environment).
-You can filter the report data by specifying the following parameters: a service, a customer, a customer class, a representative and a period of time.
+Customer Provides information about the number of Completed successful and failed calls made over any specified Summary period of time, their total duration and the amount c charged to customers for them (in the base currency of the virtual billing environment). currency of the virtual binning environmenty.
+Vou can filter the report data by appricting the You can filter the report data by specifying the following parameters: a service, a customer, a customer class, a representative and a period of time.
 Please note that you won't be able to choose a customer if you already specified a customer class or representative.
 However, in this case, the report will display separate rows for every customer under the chosen customer class or representative.
-779. This report presents information about calls that have the following disconnect causes: 16 ("Normal call clearing"), 31 ("Normal, unspecified") for successful calls; 17 ("User busy"), 18 ("No user responding") and 19 ("No answer from user") for failed calls.
+1 This report presents information about calls that have the following disconnect causes: 16 ("Normal call clearing"), 31 ("Normal, unspecified") for successful calls; 17 ("User busy"), 18 ("No user responding") and 19 ("No answer from user") for failed calls.
 Customer Prints out a list of a customer's invoices / Statement payments, showing the running balance for a given time interval and the totals for all these categories.
 Customer Prints out a list of changes of customer's balance Statement for a given time interval.
 Advanced Generated Shows generated revenue for specific services and Revenue by customers, grouped by destination.
 Destination Most Popular Allows you to monitor which countries particular Countries customers call most often.
 Most Popular Allows you to monitor which destinations Destinations (individual prefixes) particular customers call most often.
-Payments Provides details about payments recorded in the system during a specific time interval (with the option of filtering payments for particular D customers).
-Revenue Shows the total revenue (all the charges to customers) during a specific period.
-Includes the following report types: Revenue by date.
-Revenue by charge type.
-Revenue by customer class.
+Payments Provides details about payments recorded in the system during a specific time interval (with the option of filtering payments for particular customers).
+Revenue Shows the total revenue (all the charges to in venue customers) during a specific period.
+Includes the , following report types: • Revenue by date. • Revenue by charge type. • Revenue by customer class.